chirpstack/chirpstack-gateway-bridge/docs/content/install/deployment.md

     main:
         parent: install
         weight: 2
-description: Information on different LoRa Gateway Bridge deployment strategies.
+description: Information on different ChirpStack Gateway Bridge deployment strategies.
 ---

 # Deployment strategies

-There are multiple ways that you can deploy the LoRa Gateway Bridge:
+There are multiple ways that you can deploy the ChirpStack Gateway Bridge:

 ## Single instance

-The most basic strategy is to connect all your gateways to a single instance of the LoRa Gateway Bridge.
-This is the easiest option, as installing the LoRa Gateway Bridge on the gateway might involve some additional steps.
+The most basic strategy is to connect all your gateways to a single instance of the ChirpStack Gateway Bridge.
+This is the easiest option, as installing the ChirpStack Gateway Bridge on the gateway might involve some additional steps.
 Please note that from a security perspective, it is the least secure option.
 The UDP protocol implemented by most gateways don't support any form of authorization and checks that the received data is authentic.
 It is